Provably Accurate Shapley Value Estimation via Leverage Score Sampling: Background and Notation

 \paragraph{Preliminaries.} Any subset $S \subseteq [n]$ can be represented by a binary indicator vector $\mathbf{z} \in \{0,1\}^n$, and we use use $v(S)$ and $v(\mathbf{z})$ interchangeably.
 We construct the matrix $\mathbf{Z}$ and target vector $\mathbf{y}$ appearing in \Eqref{eq:linear_regression_connection} by indexing rows by all $\mathbf{z} \in \{0,1\}^n$ with $0 < \| \mathbf{z} \|_1 < n$: \begin{itemize} \item Let $\mathbf{Z} \in \mathbb{R}^{2^n-2 \times n}$ be a matrix with $[\mathbf{Z}]_{\mathbf{z}} = \sqrt{w(\| \mathbf{z}\|_1)} \mathbf{z}^\top$. \item Let $\mathbf{y} \in \mathbb{R}^{2^n-2}$ be the vector where $[\mathbf{y}]_{\mathbf{z}} = \sqrt{w(\| \mathbf{z}\|_1)} (v(\mathbf{z}) - v(\mathbf{0}))$. \end{itemize} Above, $w(s)= \left(\binom{n}{s} s (n-s)\right)^{-1}$ is the same weight function defined in \Eqref{eq:kernel_shap_weights}.

-As discussed, the Kernel SHAP method is based on an equaivalence between Shapley values and the solution of a contrained regression problem involving $\mathbf{Z}$ and $\mathbf{y}$.
+As discussed, the Kernel SHAP method is based on an equivalence between Shapley values and the solution of a constrained regression problem involving $\mathbf{Z}$ and $\mathbf{y}$.
 Formally, we have: \begin{restatable}[Equivalence \citep{lundberg2017unified,charnes1988extremal}]{lemma}{equivalence} \end{restatable} For completeness, we provide a self-contained proof of Lemma \ref{lemma:equivalence} in Appendix \ref{appendix:equivalence}.
-The form in Equation \ref{eq:summation_form} inspires the heuristic choice to sample sets with probabilities proportional to $w(\|\mathbf{z}\|_1)$ in Kernel SHAP, as larger terms in the sum should intutively be sampled with higher probability to reduce variance of the estimate.
-However, as discussed, a more principaled way to approximately solve least squares regression problems via subsampling is to use probabilities proportional to the statistical leverage scores.
+The form in Equation \ref{eq:summation_form} inspires the heuristic choice to sample sets with probabilities proportional to $w(\|\mathbf{z}\|_1)$ in Kernel SHAP, as larger terms in the sum should intuitively be sampled with higher probability to reduce variance of the estimate.
+However, as discussed, a more principled way to approximately solve least squares regression problems via subsampling is to use probabilities proportional to the statistical leverage scores.
 Formally, these scores are defined as follows: \begin{definition}[Leverage Scores] Consider a matrix $\mathbf{X} \in \mathbb{R}^{\rho \times n}$.
 For $i \in [\rho]$, the leverage score of the $i^{\text{th}}$ row $[\mathbf{X}]_i\in \R^{1\times n}$ is $\ell_i \vcentcolon = [\mathbf{X}]_i (\mathbf{X^\top X})^{+} [\mathbf{X}]_i^\top.$ \end{definition}